-Unfortunately, the GI of individual carbohydrate foods cannot be determined based simply on their classification as a mono-, di-, or polysaccharide.
-Similarly, it is too simplistic to instruct people to eat more complex carbohydrates than simple carbohydrates to help keep glycemic response low.
-Fiber, protein, and fat content, along with other factors, can affect the GI of carbohydrate foods (see Table 3.10).
-The GI of foods appears to be much more complex than initially thought and is not an easy way to categorize food.
-As a result, its use in daily dietary practice is of little practical value.
+The glycemic index of foods appears to be much more complex than initially thought and is not an easy way to categorize food.
 However, it is an additional way to obtain information about the carbohydrate content of foods.
-The GI, when used in conjunction with food-labeling information and food preferences, can be an effective way to help athletes make healthy carbohydrate choices.
+The GI, used in conjunction with food-labeling information and food preferences, can be an effective way to help athletes make healthy carbohydrate choices. glycemic load A way of assessing the overall glycemic effect of a diet based on both the glycemic index and the number of carbohydrates provided per serving for each food ingested.